 Anthropology promotes understanding and appreciation of social complexity and diversity, actively improving the human condition.

-To stay connected, go to the Anthropology Department’s fifth annual newsletter online here (PDF).
-The Summer 2013 newsletter is in production, and will be linked here when it is finished.
+To stay connected, go to the Anthropology Department’s newsletter online here (PDF).
 We would like you to continue to receive Anthropology News, so please let us know your email address.
 You can also let us know about what has been going on in your life or update your personal information by emailing us at Anthropology.Info@umit.maine.edu

 We look forward to hearing from you!